- What is this conference about?

 - How big is the conference?

 - We expect 200+ this year.
-We run up to 4 workshops and panels at the same time, and have 30+ speakers, and dozens of classes, as well as 15 panels, sometimes a concert, a vendor room, dealers row, raffle, auction and a readers area.
-We also have a quiet room so your brain doesn’t explode.
+We run 3-4 workshops and panels at the same time, and have 25+ speakers, and dozens of classes, hands-on workshops, healing rites, a concert, raffle, auction and a ballroom filled with amazing vendors, readers, and healing practitioners.

 - Please join us on our facebook group with any suggestions or just to talk about this stuff between now and then.
 Let us know about your events.